AlohaBrowser/cookie-consent-management/work-item/README.md

 AskForPreferences(SelectableCookies selectableCookies): ConsentResult
 ```

-**Description**: This method is called when the `consentMode` is set to `askEveryTime`.
-It allows the browser to prompt the user with a dialog for setting their cookie preferences.
+**Description**: Asks browser to return cookie preferences.
+The browser may or may not show dialog to user (depends on settings).

 * **Parameters**:
   * `selectableCookies`: An object describing the available cookie categories and optionally the companies associated with each category.
 It includes: